MarcoMiano/mip-mcp9808/README.md

 - if `True` alert output will only trigger on T<sub>CRIT</sub>
 - if `False` alert output will trigger on T<sub>CRIT</sub>, T<sub>UPPER</sub>, T<sub>LOWER</sub>

-If `alerts_lock` is set is not possible to select which threshlods can trigger the alert output.If attempted a warning is issued if in `debug` mode.
+If `alerts_lock` is set is not possible to select which threshlods can trigger the alert output.
+If attempted a warning is issued if in `debug` mode.

 The method return `None`.

 ### `set_alert_polarity()` method